Development of patient-friendly dosage forms

 We will create medicines that meet patients' needs!
 To accomplish our hope, the Japan R&D Division has planned and provided bedside visits at hospitals and lectures to have the opportunities of direct communication with patients and healthcare professionals as part of the COMPASS (“Compassion for Patients” Strategy) activities.

-As a new initiative, we held the ‘DS Round Table Talking,’ on a pilot basis, where patients and our employees could sit around a table and talk over tea.
+‘DS Round Table Talking' have been held continuously since 2021, where patients and our employees could sit around a table and talk over tea.
 We planned this event because we thought that, it would be necessary to have an environment where they can have a relaxed conversation in close proximity in order to find out the true feelings of patients about their diseases and treatments, and in order for the patients to enhance their understanding of pharmaceutical companies’ R&D efforts.
 The patients told us that this is a good opportunity to discuss issues related to disease and to convey the value of medicine to employees of pharmaceutical company.
-An internal participant also said that the event was a great chance for employees to feel the meaning of the corporate slogan, “Passion for Innovation.
+The participant also said that the event was a great chance for employees to feel the meaning of the corporate slogan, “Passion for Innovation.
 Compassion for Patients.”